Notifications

 Notification access is granted via system settings, not a runtime permission dialog — there is no requestPermissions path for BIND_NOTIFICATION_LISTENER_SERVICE.

 - In Settings → Agent → Notifications → "Read notifications", the user flips the toggle on.
+The toggle records user intent and stays on even if access is not yet granted.

 - The app deep-links to Settings.ACTION_NOTIFICATION_LISTENER_SETTINGS (or the per-component variant on API 30+) and instructs the user to enable Kai in the list.